 - Assign calendar (Workweek and Holiday list) to your resources if they are working at different locations

 - Track the skills and competencies of the selected resources

-- Account for non-project activities like BAU, Support Maintenance, Administrative Work, Training etc
+- Account for non-project activities like BAU, Support Maintenance, Administrative Work, Training, etc.

-- Categorize the projects into Billable, Strategic and Non-Billable Projects
+- Categorize the projects into Billable, Strategic, and Non-Billable Projects

-- Prioritise your projects for better Capacity Planning
+- Prioritize your projects for a better Capacity Planning process

-- Analyse Resource Capacity versus Demand
+- Analyze Resource Capacity versus Demand

 - Identify the Gap between Resource Capacity and Demand

-- Identify skill shortages or excesses if any
+- Identify skill shortages or excesses, if any.

 - Plan on how to bridge the gap of shortfall of resources ahead of time